joaoalcdev/covid-data-tracker/README.md

   I would choose serverless as a viable option for this job.
 I would use a 'Function as a Service' (FaaS) like AWS Lambda.
 Serverless is a software and application design approach that allows developers to create and run services without having to manage and "configure" the work environment, as serverless as a cloud provider can predict and configure servers for future execution of their applications. , database and cloud storage systems as a function of scale.

 - Infrastructure:
+  An application's infrastructure is based on performance, user experience, user interface experience, and structuring.
+Given this, a current application infrastructure would have a graphical interface for a better experience and usability of the system, thus improving the user experience.
+So for that, the interface would call a serverless function that can serve, Cloud Functions or Lambda Functions with a cache like a Redis, for example, for in-memory data.
+We can use React.Js or Next.Js and Node.js with libraries to create graphs with the result values ​​entered and executed in the backend by the APIs.
+Hosting by Vercel is interesting, as the platform creates and configures the serverless environment.
+I would use centry to capture possible errors that can happen in the application and together with that, we could use Jest to create automated testing services and code verification.

 ## 🔖 Layout